erlwes/Get-LenovoInfo/Readme.md

 **Hardware requirements** - The product specification includes detailed hardware info on all devices.
 As an example, one could easiliy identify computers with < 8GB memory, or computers without a TPM 2.0 chip, and therefore not ready for Windows 11.

+## Check warranty on all Lenovo devices in Intune? 💻
+take a look at this [practical example](https://github.com/erlwes/Get-LenovoInfo/blob/main/PracticalExample.md)

 ## 🔵 Example 1 - Warranty lookup, brief output
 ```PowerShell
 Get-LenovoInfo -Serialnumber PC29DABC -Brief